 The Company's credit risk is primarily to the amount due from customer and investments.
 The Company maintains a defined credit policy and monitors the exposures to these credit risks on an ongoing basis.
-Credit risk on cash and cash equivalents is limited as the Company generally invests in deposits with scheduled commercial banks with high credit ratings assigned by domestic credit rating
+Credit risk on cash and cash equivalents is limited as the Company generally invests in deposits with scheduled commercial banks with high credit ratings assigned by domestic credit rating agencies.

 The maximum exposure to the credit risk at the reporting date is primarily from trade receivables.
 Trade receivables are unsecured and are derived from revenue earned from customers primarily located in India.
-The Company does monitor the economic enviorment in which it operates.
-The Company manages its Credit risk through credit approvals, establishing credit limits and continuosly monitoring credit worthiness of customers to which the Company grants credit terms in the normal course of business.
+The Company does monitor the economic environment in which it operates.
+The Company manages its Credit risk through credit approvals, establishing credit limits and continuously monitoring credit worthiness of customers to which the C ompany grants credit terms in the normal course of business.

 On adoption of Ind AS 109, the Company uses expected credit loss model to assess the impairment loss or gain.
 The Company establishes an allowance for impairment that represents its expected credit losses in respect of trade receivable.
-The management uses a simplified approach (i.e. based on lifetime ECL) for the purpose of impairment loss allowance, the company estimates amounts based on the business environment in which the Company operates, and management considers that the trade receivables are in default (credit impairment) when management seems, it is doubtful to recover the dues.
-However the Company based upon historical experience
+The management uses a simplified approach (i.e. based on lifetime ECL) for the purpose of impairment loss allowance, the company estimates amounts based on the business environment in which the Company operates, and management considers that the trade receivables are in default (credit impaired) when counterparty seems partly or fully doubtful to pay its obligations.